OneKey-Network/addressability-framework/mvp-spec/client-node.md

 | Write ids & prefs         | Redirect to [write](operator-api.md#write-ids-&-preferences) operator endpoint                         | Signed "write" request<br>(see [operator API](operator-api.md#write-ids-&-preferences))    | redirect to operator                                             | `POST /paf-proxy/v1/ids-prefs`  | `GET /paf-proxy/v1/redirect/post-ids-prefs` |
 | **Verify** read           | Verify the response received from the operator                                                         | Signed "read" **response**<br>(see [operator API](operator-api.md#read-ids-&-preferences)) | Same as input if verification succeeded, error message otherwise | `POST /paf-proxy/verify/read`   | N/A                                         |

-ℹ️ An example implementation (for NodeJS) of a PAF client node is available in [the implementation project](https://github.com/criteo/paf-mvp-implementation/tree/main/paf-mvp-operator-client-express)
+ℹ️ An example implementation (for NodeJS) of a client node is available in [the implementation project](https://github.com/criteo/paf-mvp-implementation/tree/main/paf-mvp-client-express)

-⚠️ Note that in the following examples, the PAF client node is supposed to be hosted on the `cmp.com` domain.
+⚠️ Note that in the following examples, the client node is supposed to be hosted on the `cmp.com` domain.

 ### Read ids & preferences